-122. For these reasons, there are no reasonable substitutes or alternatives to outpatient medical services in the Asheville Region for insurers wishing to offer insurance plans in that area.
+- 122. For these reasons, there are no reasonable substitutes or alternatives to outpatient medical services in the Asheville Region for insurers wishing to offer insurance plans in that area.
 Nor is it viable for patients to seek outpatient medical services elsewhere.
-Consequently, competition from providers of outpatient medical services located outside the Asheville Region would not likely be sufficient to prevent a hypothetical monopolist provider of outpatient medical services located in the Asheville area from profitably imposing small but significant price increases for those services over a sustained period of time.

-123. The Asheville Region Outpatient Services Market is a separate market from the Asheville Region Inpatient Services Market because they are not interchangeable and can be sold separately.
+Consequently, competition from providers of outpatient medical services located outside the Asheville Region would not likely be sufficient to prevent a hypothetical monopolist provider of outpatient medical services located in the Asheville area from profitably imposing small but significant price increases for those services over a sustained period of time. - Asheville Region Inpatient Services Market because they are not interchangeable and can be sold separately.
 Commercial health plans can and often do purchase outpatient services from different providers (i.e., non-hospital providers) than they purchase acute inpatient hospital services, which can only be purchased from hospitals.
 The existence of non-hospital competitors would, in a competitive market absent any anticompetitive behavior, reduce the price commercial health plans would pay a hospital for outpatient medical services, but those competitors would not affect the price a hospital could charge for acute inpatient hospital services.
 The markets are therefore distinct.